-- TM Why doesn't C++ support garbage collection? - Why doesn't Java support multiple inheritance? - What trouble can you get into with references? - TM Why doesn't C++ just make deep copies by default? - Mow can you declare a class without a default constructor? - Why can objects of the same class access each others private members?
+- Why doesn't Java support multiple inheritance? - Solution What trouble can you get into with references? - Solution State State - How can you declare a class without a default constructor? - Why can objects of the same class access each others private members?